 After a chilled cucumber water and a small resort exploration, the staff escorts us across the raised wooden pathway to our suite, one of about 100 overwater bungalows arching out into the lagoon.

 Crossing our private deck and entering, we are immediately in awe of this room.
 Spacious yet decidedly intimate, we hesitate to even call it a room.
 A space encased in glass floating in the middle of an ocean seems more accurate.
 Wall-sized sliding glass doors make up a whole side of the bungalow.
 Wooden panels intricately etched with works of art from throughout French Polynesia, sliding wood doors, high ceilings and thatched roofs made from pandanus leaves offer a restful, airy ambience.
-Sliding glass doors partition off the stone tiled shower and the soaking tub, overlooking the lagoon.
+Glass doors partition off the stone tiled shower and the soaking tub, overlooking the lagoon.
 The open floor plans seems designed to tempt the outdoors in – and those indoors, out.
 The deck leads into a series of wooden steps with a ladder leading down to the water a few feet below my bare feet.

 Before dinner, I can’t help my self and I dive off the side into my version of picture perfect.
 There is no other soul around.
 We are giddy as children playing in the shallow lagoon waters until the smell of our meal being served call us back to the terrace.

 For our first evening, we do a romantic dinner on our private deck overlooking the water.
 A delicious Tahitian raw fish with coconut milk served on a beautiful fresh coconut and a grilled mahi mahi with seasonal vegetables are delivered right to our door.